Steve McQueen (director): Career

-1990s: Short films and visual art
+1990–2007: Short films and visual art

 McQueen's films as an artist were typically projected onto one or more walls of an enclosed space in an art gallery, and often in black-and-white and minimalistic.
 He has cited the influence of the nouvelle vague and the films of Andy Warhol.
 He often appeared in the films himself.
 McQueen met the art curator Okwui Enwezor in 1995 at the Institute of Contemporary Arts, London.
 Enwezor became a mentor to him as well as a friend and had a significant influence on McQueen's work.

 His first major work was Bear (1993), in which two naked men (one of them McQueen) exchange a series of glances that might be taken to be flirtatious or threatening.
 Deadpan (1997) is a restaging of a Buster Keaton stunt in which a house collapses around McQueen, who is left unscathed because he is standing where there is a missing window.

 As well as being in black-and-white, both these films are silent.
 The first of McQueen's films to use sound was also the first to use multiple images: Drumroll (1998).
 This was made with three cameras, two mounted to the sides, and one to the front of an oil drum, which McQueen rolled through the streets of Manhattan.
 The resulting films are projected on three walls of an enclosed space.
 McQueen has also made sculptures such as White Elephant (1998), as well as photographs.

 He won the Turner Prize in 1999, although much of the publicity went to Tracey Emin, who was also a nominee.
 In 2006, he went to Iraq as an official war artist.
-The following year he presented Queen and Country, a piece that commemorated the deaths of British soldiers who died in the Iraq War by presenting their portraits as sheets of stamps.
+The following year he presented Queen and Country, a piece that commemorated British soldiers killed in the Iraq War by presenting their portraits as sheets of stamps.
 A proposal to have the stamps placed in circulation was rejected by the Royal Mail.

 His 2007 short film Gravesend depicted the process of coltan refinement and production.
 It premiered at The Renaissance Society in the United States.